googlefonts/how-to-hint-variable-fonts/README.md

 The Variation CVT Window allows for adding, editing, and deleting [cvar](https://docs.microsoft.com/en-us/typography/opentype/spec/cvar) variation data in a font for axis locations in variation space, and for setting the current location in variation space in the VTT UI.

-This window can be used to adjust the numeric value of particular control values for different variation instances. _(For example, editing the value of the x-height, control value, where the outline design is different from the default instance)_
+This window can be used to adjust the numeric value of particular control values for different variation instances. _(For example, editing the value of the x-height, control value, where the outline design in a particular instance is different from the default instance)_

 **(3) VTT Talk Window _(ctrl + 5)_** High Level font hinting language.